suraj-k-mahto/content/2012-02-01-configure-multiple-environments-within-wordpress.md

 ~~~

-Now you're environment configuration file could look like this (for connecting with a Pagoda Box database instance for example);
+Now you're environment configuration file could look like this (for connecting to a Pagoda Box database instance for example);

 ~~~